Estimated read time: 5 minutes

 4. Create Social Accountability.

-You've seen this one work already.
-The power of having people hold you accountable is something else.
+You'll be seeing this one work throughout the program.
+The power of having people hold you accountable is something else--we suddenly find we can do so much more when we know others are holding us to our word.
 Tell people you’re going to do your new habit and ask them to hold you accountable.
 Hell, maybe even set up a consequence for not pulling through.

 Having people you are accountable to not only holds you to it, but allows you to go through the fire with other people – in this case, hundreds of others.